rajahwu/bash/notes/programming/note.md

 * You can change options for the subshell with set or shopt in the script
 * Scripts help avoid typos and easier sharing of Bash code

+## echo

+Prints text to the standard output

+* \ escapes a character
+* '   '  *single quotes or strong quotes*

+  * everything in the string is treated as literal text
+* "   "